U.S. DEPARTMENT OF TRANSPORTATION ABANDONS

 (b)The Washington POST's aviation reporter, one Ashley Halsey III, refused to reply to two voice-mail messages.
 When I remonstrated with his editor, one Henri Chauvin, I got such a negative reception that my response to him on the telephone was unprintable.
 Among other things, Mr. Chauvin (from whose name the word “chauvinism” derives) barked at me initially, “You have five minutes.”
 He then added that “when anyone calls my cellphone, the house had better be burning down.”
 (His voice-mail recording gave me his cellphone number without the pompous bluster.)

-(c)Three reporters at THE WALL STREET JOURNAL--Jack Nicas, Susan Carey and a Chicago-based aviation reporter who referred me to them--totally ignored this story.
+(c)Four reporters at THE WALL STREET JOURNAL--Jack Nicas, Susan Carey, Scott McCartney and a Chicago-based aviation reporter who referred me to them--totally ignored this story.
+So did Editorial Page Editor Paul Gigot (September 19-26, 2014).

 Newspapers are a dying business, and deservedly so.
 In 2009, the NEW YORK TIMES went begging to the world’s richest man, Mexican telephone monopolist Carlos Slim Helu, for a $250 million loan at a whopping 14% interest rate.
 The loan was repaid on August 15, 2011.
 More recently, having paid $1.1 billion for the BOSTON GLOBE in 1993, the New York Times Company sold it on August 2, 2013 for a paltry $70 million, taking a $1,030,000,000 loss.
 A plethora of Ochs-Sulzberger family inheritors continues to whine loudly over the precipitous decline in their Times Company stock, while actually having to contemplate working for a living for the first time in their pampered lives.
 Over at the WASHINGTON POST, that Company’s only profitable (but declining) asset is Kaplan, Inc.: the test-preparation service, which grossed $2.2 billion in revenue in CY2012 amidst scandals and lawsuits involving its online university degree programs.
 As a direct result, the owning Graham family sold the POST to Amazon CEO Jeff Bezos for a pathetically-low $250 million, on August 5, 2013, following the demise of its NEWSWEEK Magazine.
 All of this is “poetic justice” for the cavalier and peremptory way in which these supremely-arrogant newspaper “institutions” routinely conduct their affairs with anyone but the rich, powerful and well-connected.